-Based upon bids received by the City on May 6, 2019, the Bonds were awarded to (the "Underwriter").
+Based upon bids received by the City on September 16, 2019, the Bonds were awarded to , , (the "Underwriter").
 The Bonds are being purchased for reoffering by the Underwriter.
 The Underwriter has agreed to purchase the Bonds from the City at a price equal to \$ (representing the par amount of the Bonds less an underwriter's discount of \$ and plus a net original issue premium of \$).
 The Underwriter is purchasing the Bonds from the City for resale in the normal course of the Underwriter's business activities.
 The Underwriter may sell certain of the Bonds at a price greater than such purchase price, as shown on the inside cover page hereof.
 The Underwriter reserves the right to offer any of the Bonds to one or more purchasers on such terms and conditions and at such price or prices as the Underwriter, in its discretion, shall determine.
-The Underwriter reserves the right to join with dealers and other purchasers in offering the Bonds to the public.
 The Underwriter may offer and sell Bonds to certain dealers (including dealers depositing Bonds into investment trusts) at prices lower than the public offering prices.